HakierGrzonzo/NoteManagement/README.md

 # NoteManagement
-Program designed to help organise notes
+Program designed to help organise notes\n
 Program works with folders Notes/ and Tmp/ after invocation reads categories from main file ( .md) and moves  content of Tmp/ directory to according sub directory in Notes/
 usage: notatkor [-push] [-pull]